dengxinjuan/trueDeal/readme.md

 - user can log in to view their shoppinglists, and save favorite, hate, and seach itesms.

-##Coding Languages
+##Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- Font-awesome
+- Google fonts
+- JAVASCRIPT
+-  PYTHON
+-  SQL
+-  SQLACHLMY
+-  FLASK
+-  FLASK-FORM
+-  Github
-- HTML, CSS, JAVASCRIPT, PYTHON, SQL,SQLACHLMY, FLASK, FLASK-FORM and more
+-  and more

 ##UI
 - The theme is more coloful, and childish stylish.
-- google fonts
+- google fonts: Fraunces
-- color story: purple, blue, white, green
+- color story:
+  purple rgb(161, 116, 204), blue(0,0,255), white, green

 ## API